 Kabukichō, Tokyo’s infamous red-light district in Shinjuku, is a vibrant nightlife hub packed with host clubs, bars, pachinko parlors, love hotels, and entertainment venues.
 Known for its neon lights, bustling streets, and party vibes, there is something for all sexes and all sexual orientations in Kabukicho.

 *Warning: express caution when exploring Kabukicho.
 Some bars charge extortionate cover charges, and illegal activity like drink spiking and theft can occur.
-Never follow someone into a bar if you don’t know them beforehand, these are typically touts trying to lure you in, and are both Japanese and non-Japanese nationals. *
+Never follow someone into a bar or other establishment if you don't know them beforehand.
+Touts will try to lure you in, and are both Japanese and non-Japanese nationals. *

 Explore more attractions in Shinjuku